astarte-platform/astarte/doc/pages/architecture/090-database.md

 ### Endpoints

-The `endpoints` table stores the list of all endpoints of all interfaces for realm, with all the data needed to define an endpoint, such as retention, realiability, value type and so on.
+The `endpoints` table stores the list of all endpoints of all interfaces for realm, with all the data needed to define an endpoint, such as retention, reliability, value type and so on.

 | Column Name                 | Column Type | Description                                                   |
 | --------------------------- | ----------- | ------------------------------------------------------------- |